FrancisVila/MFT_convert/content/en/docs/TransferCFT/transport_security_Start_here/certificates/PKIUTIL_CLI_intro/pkientity.md

                      verify      = required,
                      mode        = replace

-The next example shows the PKIENTITY command equivalent in the <span class="code">rootcid </span>(that is, the certificates defined earlier in this example).
+The next example shows the PKIENTITY command equivalent in the `rootcid `(that is, the certificates defined earlier in this example).

     (CFTUTIL) CFTSSL id          = server_name,